pipeforce/pipeforce.github.io/docs/api/commands.md

 ## pdf.stamp ``v2``
 ----------
 Writes both text or images to a pdf file under a specific layer.
-It expects the word pdf file as a pipeline resource in the body and transforms the result back also as a pipeline resource in the body.
+It expects the pdf file as a pipeline resource in the body and transforms the result back also as a pipeline resource in the body.

 [Try online.](https://try.pipeforce.org/#/commandform?command=pdf.stamp:v2)